Jamcdonald120/Titancraft-Above-Wiki/structures.md

 ![Trapdoor mini-game](Structures/Trapdoor.png)

 Have fast hands?
 Faster then anyone?
 Try and close all the trapdoors before they are opened again.
 Before you can try this mini-game, you'll have to find it's hidden location.
-Will it be behind a waterfall, under a tree, or maybe under a rock somwhere in the plains?
+Will it be behind a waterfall, under a tree, or maybe under a rock somewhere in the plains?

 ## Pig Racing Pen